jgrover1/jgrover1/README.md

 - Created a comprehensive threat model of MCP architecture by identifying vulnerabilies in the data exchange between hosts (LLMs) and servers (local resources).
 - Recreated common attack vectors such as tool shadowing and command injection using FastMCP and Python.

+Read about this project [here](https://drive.google.com/file/d/1hkymmvTvFJMtnL8Dx-kxP6o9nKIbcKI5/view?usp=sharing).

 ### Campus Reservation & Scheduling Platform (CRISP)
 Role: UX Researcher
-- Created a centralized platform designed to solve fragmentation of the University of Washington's room reservation ecosystem as students currently have to navigate atleast five disconnected instances of Mazevo, Google Calendar, and when2meet which leads to operational inefficiencies.
+- Created a centralized platform designed to solve fragmentation of the University of Washington's room reservation ecosystem which led to operational inefficiencies.
 - Spearheaded the empirical investigation by conducting surveys with 8+ student leaders and RSO officers to identify friction points in the event lifecycle.
 - Applied value sensitive design principles to ensure the platform balanced autonomy of RSO leaders with the accountability and oversight required by administrative staff.

-Check out our wireframes prototyped in Figma [here](https://www.figma.com/design/bxg0JO3C62Siz3AHzYOYXg/CRISP-Prototype?node-id=0-1&t=2gz8hNskpPcgx5SW-1).
+Check out our wireframes in Figma [here](https://www.figma.com/design/bxg0JO3C62Siz3AHzYOYXg/CRISP-Prototype?node-id=0-1&t=2gz8hNskpPcgx5SW-1).

 ### UW Marketplace
 Role: Full Stack Developer